scharris/ts-react-express-skeleton/README.md

 ### Database requirement
-This build does not provide a running instance of the database itself, it assumes you have credentials to access an existing database.
-The credentials should be provided via an environment file at `server/envs/oracle-dev.env`.
-See `server/envs/.env.template` which shows the required environment variables.
+This build does not provide a running instance of the database itself, it assumes you have the connection information required to access an existing database.
+The connection information should be provided via an environment file placed at `server/envs/oracle-dev.env` (not in version control since it must contain secrets).
+See `server/envs/.env.template` for a template version of the required file which shows the required environment variables.

+The database should have the schema objects and test data as described in the SQL files `db/create-schema-objects.sql` and `db/create-test-data.sql`, which should be run in that order.

 ### Build application Docker image
 ```
 docker build -t reskel-ora .
 ```
-If an npm install step times out, try running off the FDA vpn network, then reconnect before continuing.
+If an npm install step times out, try running off the FDA VPN, then reconnect before continuing.

 ### Run
 ```
 docker run --name reskel -p 3000:3000 --env-file server/envs/oracle-dev.env reskel-ora
 ```
-Here we've used the environment file with database credentials described above.
+Here we've used the environment file with database connection information as described above.

 ### Stop / remove the container
 This necessary before running the container again.